fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

         :::

 8. Once your tokens are bridged to the Fluence network, the token transfer transaction can be viewed on Blockscout.
-Simply enter your wallet address in the placeholder at the end of this url: [https://blockscout.mainnet.fluence.dev/address/](https://blockscout.mainnet.fluence.dev/address/)`<YOUR_WALLET_ADDRESS>`
+Simply enter your wallet address in the placeholder at the end of this URL: [https://blockscout.mainnet.fluence.dev/address/](https://blockscout.mainnet.fluence.dev/address/)`<YOUR_WALLET_ADDRESS>`

     <div style={{ textAlign: "center" }}>
         <img